 Each foundation is a few feet long and wide with the height being adjustable up to about 6ish feet.
 There’s a large number of crafting stations, each with their own unique uses and even hidden recipes.
 Fighting, dungeon crawling, raiding the bases of your enemies (on PvP servers), Role Playing (on RP servers), scaling the cliffs and walls with the Climbing System to see breathtaking vistas or in aid of raiding an encampment, and even simply just decorating things.

 Each server owned by a person can have even the smallest of settings tweaked in some way or another, and with modding support, even more, things can be added in or tweaked.

 How Does The Game Begin?

-The game starts you out as all games do with a character creation.
+The game starts you out as all games do with character creation.
 Then from there, you can do what you wish.
-Currently, the races that are in the game are only cosmetic and flavor for if you want a different look or to role play.
+Currently, the races that are in the game are only cosmetic and flavor for if you want a different look or to role-play.

 From proud Cimmerians such as Conan to Stygians like Toth Amon.
 The Khitan, cannibalistic Darfari, Pict, Nemedian, tribal Himelian, Hyrkanian, Turanian, Kushite, Shemite, Vendyhan, Zamorian, piratical Zingarian, the Aesir and Vanir of Nordheim, to the Hyborians.